Lets' start generatig a server certificate and a private server key.

 We must add only few lines to the configuration file in stored in /etc/nginx/sites-available/:

-listen 443 ssl; and the reference to the key and certificate on the server
+listen 443 ssl; and the reference to the key and certificate on the serverssl_certificate and ssl_certificate_key

 server {